KamilKhxn/kamils-pizza/README.md

 # Papas Pizza
 ![Calculator](dist/images/landing.png)

 A website showing information about various pizza options, the location and contact info for Papas Pizza.
-It uses webpack to dynmically render the contents of the site, without using HTML.
-Check out the [Live Demo](https://kamilkhxn.github.io/kamils-pizza/).
+It uses webpack to dynmically render the contents of the site, without using HTML, while minifying and uglifying the js file.
+Check out the [Live Demo]().

 ## What I Learned
 * Using package.json files